Are you interested in learning facts about the top 1 million sites in the world?

 HTTP/2 On The Rise

-There are many reasons as to why this is so.
+There are many reasons why this is so.
 Many sites are still using old hosting and servers that simply haven’t been upgraded to support HTTP/2.

 If you use Apache or NGINX then enabling HTTP/2 for your site is actually really easy.